Call for Panels

 What are my responsibilities as moderator?

 - A nominal introduction about the panel MUST be provided.
 The introduction should be used to establish the purpose of the panel, identify the panelists, and lay the ground rules.
-This information should be shared with the panelists in advance of the conference.
+Engage with the panelists prior to the event by hosting a call or meeting to share planning information in advance of the conference.
 Advise your panelists that the introduction you provide as moderator will set the stage so they need not repeat introductory material in their presentations, thereby giving them a little more time to present their view or idea.

 - Panelist bios or introductions should be kept extremely brief.
 That means one or two sentences.
 It is best to simply note the special activity that the panelist is involved with that makes them appropriate for the panel.